88-degrees/Book-of-Changes/appendix03s1.md

 Chapter <a name="fr_257"></a>[IV](#fn_257).

-20. The Yî was made on a principle of accordance with heaven and earth, and shows us therefore, without rent or confusion, the course (of things) in heaven and earth.
+20. The [**Yì**](https://en.wikipedia.org/wiki/I_Ching) was made on a principle of accordance with heaven and earth, and shows us therefore, without rent or confusion, the course (of things) in heaven and earth.

-21. (The sage), in accordance with (the Yî), looking up, contemplates the brilliant phenomena of the heavens, and, looking down, examines the definite arrangements of the earth; -- thus he knows the causes of darkness (or, what is obscure) and light (or, what is bright).
+21. (The sage), in accordance with (the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)), looking up, contemplates the brilliant phenomena of the heavens, and, looking down, examines the definite arrangements of the earth; -- thus he knows the causes of darkness (or, what is obscure) and light (or, what is bright).
 He traces things to their beginning, and follows them to their end; -- thus he knows what can be said about death and life.
 (He

 ###### p.
 354